-Generally, Shares may be sold (redeemed) only through Intermediaries.
-Customers of an Intermediary will normally give their redemption instructions to the Intermediary, and the Intermediary will, in turn, place the order with the Transfer Agent.
-On any business day the Fund is open, the Fund will generally redeem its Shares upon request at their next-determined NAV per share (subject to any applicable CDSC) after the Transfer Agent (or, if applicable, the Authorized Institution) has received and accepted a redemption order in proper form, as described under "How To Buy Shares-How Can I Purchase Shares Of The Fund?" above.
-Redemptions may be requested by electronic trading platform (through your Intermediary), in writing or by telephone (unless the Intermediary opts out of the telephone redemption privilege on the account application).
-You should contact your Intermediary to discuss redemptions and redemption proceeds.
-The Fund may transfer redemption proceeds to an account with your Intermediary.
-In the alternative, your Intermediary may request that redemption proceeds be sent to you by check or wire (if the wire instructions are designated in the current records of the Transfer Agent).
+Generally, shares of the Fund may be sold (redeemed) only in separately managed accounts.
+The Investment Adviser may redeem (sell) shares of the Fund on behalf of its clients' accounts.
+Redemption orders are generally based on instructions from the Investment Adviser.
+On any business day the Fund is open, the Fund will generally redeem its Shares upon request at their next-determined NAV per share after the Transfer Agent has received and accepted a redemption order in proper form, as described under "How To Buy Shares-How Can I Purchase Shares Of The Fund?" above.
+Redemptions may be requested by electronic trading platform, in writing or by telephone.
+The Fund will generally transfer redemption proceeds to your separately managed account.